nrinaudo/nrinaudo.github.com/source/_posts/2013-06-10-timer-actor.markdown

 class Timer(val timeout: Long, val dest: Actor) extends Actor {
   import Timer.WakeUp

-  // Might as well make this a daemon.
-This probably doesn't serve much of a purpose: this implementation is configured
+  // Might as well make it into a daemon.
+This probably doesn't serve much of a purpose: this implementation is
-  // to die as soon as its target dies anyway. override def scheduler = DaemonScheduler
+  // configured to die as soon as its target dies anyway. override def scheduler = DaemonScheduler

   def act {